Diving in Montenegro - Top Locations For Adriatic Sea Diving

 Lustica peninsula is a culturally and historically diverse area with up to twenty Christian churches.
 The population of the peninsula is relatively small; however, the villagers nurture their centuries old traditions and produce their own olive oil prosciutto, cheese, wine and rakija.

-Apart from the cultural heritage, the Lustica peninsula is amazing both on land and at sea.
+Apart from the cultural heritage, the Luštica Peninsula is amazing both on land and at sea.
 The prime example of its luscious nature is the Blue Cave located on the southwest coast of the peninsula.

 Blue Cave’s locality is only accessible via ship, yacht or boat, making it one of the best diving spots to visit with your yacht.